 These all calculate a theoretical rating based on extensive measurement and using a complex computer algorithm.
-These algorithms are not generally available to individual clubs and the data required to run them are extensive.
+These algorithms have strengths and weaknesses and are not generally available to individual clubs and the data required to run them are extensive.

-For trailable yachts, the Australian Trailable Yachts and Sports Boat Rule (ATYSBR) Class Based Handicaps (CBH) are also a theoretical rating based on extensive measurement and using a computer algorithm not available to individual Clubs.
+For trailable yachts, the Australian Trailable Yachts and Sports Boat Rule (ATYSBR) Class Based Handicaps (CBH) are also theoretical ratings based on extensive measurement and using a computer algorithm not available to individual Clubs.

-Goolwa Regatta Yacht Club has decided to adopt a simpler and more practical process for developing ratings which is considered appropriate for the Club and does not rely on complex computer algorithms.
+GRYC has decided to continue to use and apply its simpler and more practical process for developing ratings for use in races in Goolwa Waters (ie the "GRYC MFR Methodology").
+This methodology is considered appropriate for the Club and it does not rely on complex computer algorithms.

 How Will a GRYC Mixed Fleet Rating be Determined?
+(The "GRYC MFR Methodology")

-The GRYC Mixed Fleet Rating for a boat or class of boats is determined by the Race Committee based on an assessment of all of the readily available relevant information.
-Primary consideration is given to:
+The GRYC Mixed Fleet Rating for a class or OAK boat or a modified boat is determined by the Race Committee based on an assessment of all of the readily available relevant information and the exercise of a discretion (similar to other rating systems) to determine insofar as is practicable a fair rating.